Updated on:

 My personal favorite part of Venice is getting lost wandering through the dreamy streets.
 There are endless photo opportunities of little bridges spanning the various canals.
 I really think Venice is meant to be wandered, as opposed to having a structured itinerary with lists of things to see.
 But you’ll certainly want to explore:

-• The infamous Rialto Bridge, which is one of the many bridges spanning the Grand Canal is also a can’t miss, but you’ll almost inevitably stumble across it during your exploring!
+Grab Lunch near the infamous Rialto Bridge, which is one of the many bridges spanning the Grand Canal is also a can’t miss, but you’ll almost inevitably stumble across it during your exploring!
+I like Osteria Bancogiro for the canal views and authentic food!

 Day 2: Florence